-As a design team we chose to design this installation which provides microbreaks, because the people that need a break the most usually don’t take any.
+As a design team, we chose to design this installation which provides microbreaks because the people that need a break the most usually don’t take any.
 For example, a student struggling to meet a deadline is not likely to take a break, as this could feel like a waste of time.
 Valuable time better spent on finishing the assignment.
 Research has, however, shown that it is vital for productivity and creativity to take one’s mind off the task at hand for even for a brief period of time.

 A student stressed out by a looming deadline is likely only to leave the work area to visit the toilet or to refill their water or coffee.
 On their way to doing this, they’re very likely to still be thinking about the deadline.
 This is where Voronoi comes in.
-The installation reacts to the student with its intriguing fluttering motion and light behaviours and distracts the student.
+The installation reacts to the student with its intriguing fluttering motion and light behaviors and distracts the student.
 This provides the student with a microbreak – a refreshing pause that provides a cognitive boost without the nagging feeling that precious time has been wasted.

 In order to reach our goal of removing creative blocks and temporarily de-stressing students, we performed some user tests.
 Our initial user tests (as shown in the image) provided valuable conclusions.
-We realised that lights were not enough stimulation to distract users.
+We realized that lights were not enough stimulation to distract users.
 As such, we aimed to integrate both motion and sound into Voronoi on top of the light interaction.

 More comical conclusions, included experts unintentionally removing the power source as they thought it was part of the interaction.
-We learnt very quickly to conceal anything we did not want to be interacted with!
+We learned very quickly to conceal anything we did not want to be interacted with!

 Our inspiration was drawn from natural elements.
 It seemed instinctive to borrow a name from nature too.
-The voronoi diagram is found all around the natural world; in the veining on leaves, the spots of a giraffe, the scales of a lizard and on the shell of a turtle, to name a few.
+The Voronoi diagram is found all around the natural world; in the veining on leaves, the spots of a giraffe, the scales of a lizard and on the shell of a turtle, to name a few.
 Nature informed a large section of our design process, as research shows that nature has a boosting effect on people- something we wanted to achieve.
-The natural element is further emphasised with the variations in wood tones and textures, as nature is never the exact same.
+The natural element is further emphasized with the variations in wood tones and textures, as nature is never the exact same.

-Voronoi is created with modular triangles in order to customise each installation to fit its designated area.
+Voronoi is created with modular triangles in order to customize each installation to fit its designated area.
 By playing with the alignment and rotation, it is possible to create a configuration that is playful and inviting.

 Voronoi uses IR distance sensors (one per module) to detect movement.
 Our sensors have small eyes to distinguish movement within 1.5 meters of Voronoi.
-Therefore, Voronoi will be triggered when students walk past the installation and the different behaviours will be experienced.
+Therefore, Voronoi will be triggered when students walk past the installation and the different behaviors will be experienced.

 Although the moving panels of Voronoi seem quite magical, they do not work on magic.
 The panels are attached to the installation by pieces of foam.
 The foam serves as a joint that ensures the motion is nice and smooth.
-In addition each panel has two pieces of fishing wire attached to the back of it.
+In addition, each panel has two pieces of fishing wire attached to the back of it.
 These wires run through small laser cut holes in the modules and are pulled in turn by small motors called servos.
 As you can see in the picture three servos are used to move all the panels in one triangular module with a range of 180°.

-For TU Delft’s 175th anniversary, and the exhibition “OutsIDE Insights”, our team aimed to make two installations to simulate the scattered nature of Voronoi.
+For TU Delft’s 175th anniversary and the exhibition “OutsIDE Insights”, our team aimed to make two installations to simulate the scattered nature of Voronoi.
 Each installation had nine modules in different configurations.
-Once we perfected the manufacture of one module (consisting of: 14 tiles, two back plates, three side panels, 14 foam bits, 24 pieces of fishing wire, 3 servos, 12 LED strips, an arduino and countless wires), we started the mass manufacturing process to complete all 18 modules.
+Once we perfected the manufacture of one module (consisting of 14 tiles, two backplates, three side panels, 14 foam bits, 24 pieces of fishing wire, 3 servos, 12 LED strips, an Arduino and countless wires), we started the mass manufacturing process to complete all 18 modules.

 As you can see in the image, our workplace piled up!
-A manual was created in order to streamline the process, and ensure that all our team members were productive.
-Tasks included tying dozens of knots to attach the fishing wire, soldering wires between the LED-pixels and gluing a variety of items together (from servos, to wire connections, to the modules themselves).
+A manual was created in order to streamline the process and ensure that all our team members were productive.
+Tasks included tying dozens of knots to attach the fishing wire, soldering wires between the LED-pixels and gluing a variety of items together (from servos to wire connections, to the modules themselves).
 Although our mass production worked in the end, it was not without risk.
 Better double check the length of the fishing wire before you start tying 400 knots, only to find out they are too short…!

 The “OutsIDE Insights” exhibition is showcasing at the Industrial Design Engineering Faculty at the TU Delft campus, and is celebrating TU’s 175th year!
 Set up began on the Friday before the exhibition.
 Voronoi was dismantled at the Science Centre, where it was designed and built, before its relocation.

 Voronoi shares a carpet with three other projects that together create an Interactive Environment for the new Pulse Building.
-These projects are Crecol the interactive table that acts as a mediator, Ceruna the smart solar energy socket that creates awareness and Miura the interactive origami partition wall that organises space.
+These projects are Crecol the interactive table that acts as a mediator, Ceruna the smart solar energy socket that creates awareness and Miura the interactive origami partition wall that organizes space.
 Together these installations represent a slice of what the Pulse building could be like.

 The Voronoi design team consists of seven students from different disciplines and countries.
 We borrowed knowledge from psychology, computer science, aerospace and mechanical engineering, and industrial designers in order to culminate a holistic design solution to taking a break.